kjhealy/socviz/cran-comments.md

 ## First Submission
-This is the first submission of this package
+This is the first submission of this package.

 ## Test environments